Music Copyright & Licensing

 Registering your music with the United States Copyright Office

 How much time did you put into your new album?
 You didn’t do the bare minimum to create your music, so don’t do the minimum to protect it!
 Register your original work with the United States Copyright Office (https://www.copyright.gov).
 Doing so creates a public record with the Library of Congress and allows you to claim statutory damages if anyone attempts to infringe on your work.
-Official copyright registration is worth doing if you’re planning on distributing your music.
+Becoming a copyright holder through an Official copyright registration process is worth doing if you’re planning on distributing your music.
 You can register a single song or an entire album.
 The price is the same and is approximately $50.
 Most artists elect to copyright an entire album, but you certainly can copyright a new single or an EP.

 If you‘re using the online submission form, the United States Copyright Office registration typically takes three months.
 Paper registrations can take up to ten months.

 If you’re a musician or even just familiar with this industry, odds are you’ve heard of “poor man’s copyright.”
 This is an unofficial method of proving copyright and it involves mailing yourself a copy of your own work.
 This isn’t a substitution for actual copyright registration.
 Although mailing something shows a stamped date, it’s not recognizable as official proof of copyright.
 Save yourself the time and the trip to the post office.